NereusCodingAccount/learn_AI/Introduce/Files/Document/CNN.md

 #### Furthermore, if a CNN makes use of fully connected layers, translation equivariance does not imply translation invariance, as the fully connected layers are not invariant to shifts of the input.
 One solution for complete translation invariance is avoiding any down-sampling throughout the network and applying global average pooling at the last layer.
 Additionally, several other partial solutions have been proposed, such as anti-aliasing before downsampling operations, spatial transformer networks, data augmentation, subsampling combined with pooling, and capsule neural networks.

 ---

+## Evaluation

+#### The accuracy of the final model is typically estimated on a sub-part of the dataset set apart at the start, often called a test set.
+Alternatively, methods such as k-fold cross-validation are applied.
+Other strategies include using conformal prediction.

+---